 The Tiare Apetahi flower is the most mysterious flower in the world.
 It only grows on Mount Temehani on the island Raiatea.
 All attempts from botanists to replant the flower somewhere else have failed.

 Do you know other great facts about Tahiti and her island that are not included in this list?
-Let me know!
+Please let us know!